Emmert's advice: Next NCAA president needs 'lot of patience'

 Emmert, who made $2.9 million in 2021, said the only time the criticism bothered him was when he was accused of not caring about the athletes and prioritizing generating revenue.

-Emmert said it was fair to say the NCAA should have acted sooner on name, image and likeness, but the association’s ability create guidelines was over run by state laws and other challenges.
+Emmert said it was fair to say the NCAA should have acted sooner on name, image and likeness, but the association’s ability to create guidelines was overrun by state laws and other challenges.

 “And the legal environment right now really constrains any national entity from saying, ‘Yeah, here’s how we’re going to manage this and control it,’” he said.